signfang/DrumMachinePO/README.md

 Since there are no "stereo in" in Playdate, Playdate should be the first one in the chain.

+You can access the Sync mode by holding "Function" key and pressing "BPM" key on your Pocket Operator.

 Sync mode of Pocket Operators work like the following (from https://www.reddit.com/r/pocketoperators/comments/4h3l8k/sync_modes_explained/):